cube-network/docs/contents/faq.md

 # Metamask Lagging

-Slow response when inputting tansfer amount, fetching gasprice, etc. It is a chrome's known issue according to the following issue：
+Slow response when inputting tansfer amount, fetching gasprice, etc. It is a chrome's known issue according to the following issue:

 https://github.com/MetaMask/metamask-extension/issues/10202